Cottonwood Crossing, Kansas by Doug Holdread, 2005. From the interpretive panel.

 That year, a toll bridge on the Santa Fe Trail at Council Grove recorded the following traffic: 4,472 wagons, 5,197 men, 1,267 horses, 6,452 mules, 38,281 oxen, 112 carriages, and 13,056 tons of freight.

-But all this activity ended in Marion County in 1866, when the Kansas Pacific Railway reached Junction City, about 40 miles north and east of Lost Spring.
+However, all this activity came to an end in Marion County in 1866, when the Kansas Pacific Railway reached Junction City, approximately 40 miles north and east of Lost Spring.
 Beginning on July 2, 1866, the mail stages left the railhead at Junction City, traveling westward then southward, and did not join the Santa Fe Trail until a point on the Arkansas River near the mouth of Walnut Creek.
 The post office at Moore’s Ranch closed on November 9, 1866.

-Moore’s Ranch continued to operate until the railroad came to the area in 1872, making it obsolete.
+Moore’s Ranch continued to operate until the railroad arrived in the area in 1872, rendering it obsolete.

 In 1882, Albert Moore left Kansas to reside in Prescott, Arizona.

 It is located on 290th Road, about 1.5 miles west of Durham.
 On the paved road is the site of the Cottonwood Crossing of the Santa Fe Trail.
-In addition to the kiosk and three historic interpretive plaques, a Daughters of the American Revolution marker is adjacent to the kiosk, and across the road to the south is a limestone Santa Fe Trail Marker.
+In addition to the kiosk and three historic interpretive plaques, a Daughters of the American Revolution marker is located adjacent to the kiosk.
+Across the road to the south is a limestone Santa Fe Trail Marker.
 Today, all evidence of the many crossings has been erased by floodwaters and erosion.
 However, some excellent Santa Fe Trail swales can be seen in a meadow in the grove of trees on the hill.

 Also See: